NOTE: Please read all of the information provided before completing your application.

-Successful grant recipients will be required to provide a Summary Report outlining the intent and final outcome of the project and accounting of how grant monies were spent within the overall budget.
+Successful grant recipients will be required to provide a Summary Report outlining the intent and final outcome of the project and an accounting of how grant monies were spent within the overall budget.
 This Summary Report must be submitted to RDN Recreation and Parks within 60 days of project completion.
-Failure to provide a written report may result in future applications being denied.
+Failure to provide a summary report may result in future applications from the applicant or from the organization to which the applicant belongs, being denied.

 Late submissions may or may not be considered at the discretion of the sub-committee depending on timing, priorities and available funding.

-It is preferred that the Regional District of Nanaimo name and logo is recognized in any recognition of the project whether promotions, written or signage.
+It is required that the Regional District of Nanaimo name and logo is included in any recognition of the project whether promotions, written or signage.